Here, we show you how to write a PhD proposal that will stand out from the hundreds of others that are submitted each day.

 Chances are, you won’t have conducted a complete literature review, so the emphasis here should be on the more important and well-known research in your field.
 Don’t worry that you haven’t read everything.
-Your admissions officer won’t have expected you too.
-Instead they want to see that you know:
+Your admissions officer won’t have expected you to.
+Instead, they want to see that you know the following:

 1. What are the most important authors, findings, concepts, schools, debates and hypotheses?

 3. How does your thesis fill these gaps?

 Once you have laid out the context, you will be in a position to make your thesis statement.
 A thesis statement is a sentence that summarises your argument to the reader.
 It is the ‘point’ you will want to make with your proposed research.